Sethbones/Wizards-Poem/README.md

 ```

 ## Running
-open index.html with your favorite browser
+open index.html in the game's directory with your favorite browser

 ## License
 Everything in here is licensed under the BSD 3-Clause 'New' or 'Revised' License; see LICENSE file for details.